 The story behind the image

-In 2004 we travelled to Egypt again.
-This time we opted for El Gouna, a beautiful village situated at the Red Sea.
-If offers all the amenities you’d be expecting from a village that successfully could migrate into a popular tourist destination.
+El Gouna in Egypt is a beautiful village situated at the Red Sea.
+If offers all the amenities you’d be expecting from a village that successfully could turn itself into a truly popular tourist destination.
 If only – the village would not be entirely artifical.
 Well, it was back in 2004 when we visited the place.

-Having said that, I think they did a terrific job.
-They avoided all the terrible mistakes of other popular tourist destinations (like some coastal villages in Spain or Italy) and created an authentic atmosphere that matches the tourists expectations.
+But I think the planners, construction companies and workers have done a terrific job, avoiding the terrible mistakes of other popular tourist destinations (like some coastal areas in Spain or Italy) and created an authentic atmosphere that matches the tourists’ expectations.

 The high resolution image